cashflow1337/login-generator-discord-bot/README.md

 # Login generator used for my old LoL marketplace

-## Install npm, create a new discord application and set all values in config.json
+## Install [npm 7.24.1](https://www.npmjs.com/package/npm/v/7.24.1), create a new discord application and set all values in config.json

 ### Admin commands: